Sunday, December 22, 2024

 Non-profit PIRG’s right-to-repair grades for Apple range from an ‘A’ to an ‘F’

-The non-profit group PIRG has published a report looking at how well companies are supporting user repair for 21 products covered by New York’s Right to Repair law.
+The non-profit group PIRG published a July report looking at how well companies are supporting user repair for 21 products covered by New York’s Right to Repair law.
 Apple’s grades ranged from an “A” to an “F.”

 New York’s Right to Repair rules require manufacturers to provide owners and independent repair shops with the same repair materials they use for their own repair services — including parts, tools and information like service manuals.
 The law is in effect for products that were released after July 1, 2023.